 User Activated Soft Fork (UASF)

-A soft-fork activation method where economic nodes enforce new rules at a set time, pressuring miners to comply.
+A soft-fork activation approach where upgraded economic nodes enforce new rules at a planned time or height.

 Soft Fork